Je crois que le concept qu'il faut à tout prix garder à l'esprit c'est le "deleveraging".

 price of iron ore for immediate delivery to China, a benchmark for Asia, dropped

-the most in more than two years as demand from steelmaker’s wanes
+the most in more than two years as demand from steelmaker’s wanes.
+Last

 week, Chinese steel prices plunged the most since the 2008 global economic